scottux/game-lib/README.md

 ### Board

 This is useful for creating board games.
-Goes good with Die and Player.
+Goes well with Die and Player.

-- Grid: The Board is constructed with a width and height, x and y.
-This makes an array of rows(y) with arrays of cells(x)
+- The Board is constructed with a width and height, x and y.
+This makes an array of rows(y) with arrays of cells(x).
-- getSpace() Returns the space defined at the provided coordinates
+- getSpace(x,y) Returns the space defined at the provided coordinates.
+- toHtml(board) Helpful in output.

 ### Space

 This is a spot in the Board's grid.
 It can have properties aside from these, as you need them (think lava tiles!).

-- X: The x coordinate of this space in the Board
+- X: The x coordinate of this space in the Board.
 - Y: The y coordinate of this space in the Board.
+- Occupants: Player(s) in the space.
 - onLanding(player) This function is called when a player lands on a space.
-- getOccupied() The list of players in this space.

 ## Demos